 She looked at Will with eyebrows scrunched up in a question and mouthed "what?"

 The loud yells of those attempting to be heard lessened as the plane brought in the landing gear and the huge, open wheel cavities closed.
-The wind rushing through them lessened, making quite a drastic difference in the amount of noise.
+That made quite a drastic difference in the level of noise.
 After all, it was a military cargo plane.
 Comfort nor quietness had been part of the priorities of design.
 There was a war on, and these things had to fly!

 One could easily hear the talk if it was spoken loudly.
-The change over each occupant was evident in the ambience of the rattly old plane as the dread of war and fear thereof sank further and further into oblivion and then finally away from them.
-Many of them slept almost immediately after roll call.
+The change over each occupant was evident in the ambience of the rattly old plane as the dread and fear of war sank further and further away from them; then finally, into oblivion.

-She was nearly out when a cheer broke out.
+Sharon was nearly out when a cheer broke out.
+They were going home.
 Whistles and wolf calls sounded as the men watched as Will leaned over, kissed her lightly on the forehead and said "Never Again.
 She arched her eyebrows in question, and he repeated: Never again, will we be separated."